 Cressy was established as the main centre for the Cressy Company.
-The ompany's first director Captain Bartholemew Boyle Thomas chose to name company after the Battle of Crecy in the 14th Century, at which one of his ancestors fought.
+The company's first director Captain Bartholomew Boyle Thomas chose to name company after the Battle of Crecy in the 14th Century, in which one of his ancestors fought.
 Cressy was a large agricultural company which owned a significant portion of the Norfolk Plains.
 The first building in Cressy was The Cressy Hotel built in 1845 by William Brumby.
 Cressy became an official township in 1848.
 Much of the land in the area was owned by the O'Connor family, founded by Irish migrant Roderic O'Connor.

 Cressy is known as Tasmania's Trout capital for the good fishing in the area and is home to the well-known Tasmanian Trout Expo, held every September.
-The Cressy area is a mecca for fly fishing.
-Known as the Gateway to Trout Fishing Paradise the town offers access to Brumby's Creek, the Weirs, and the Macquarie, Lake and Liffey rivers, all top spots that attract anglers from around the world.
+Known as the Gateway to Trout Fishing Paradise, the Cressy area is a mecca for fly fishing, being the gateway to Brumby's Creek, the Weirs, and the Macquarie, Lake and Liffey rivers, all top spots that attract anglers from around the world.

 The area of Norfolk Plains, which takes in the Cressy district, was at one time the richest wheat growing area in Tasmania.
 Today more specialised crops are grown such as poppies for the pharmaceutical industry.